Abstract

 From explicit statements alone, it appears that our scholars are about equally

-divided as to whether widespread adoption of digital tools should happen in their
+divided as to whether widespread adoption of digital tools should happen in

-panel discussion is that virtually all of the participants reported at some
+our panel discussion is that virtually all of the participants reported at some

 point a glimmer of hope with respect to how digital tools might help them to